ToddB22/Todd-Example/README.md

 The application runs by on port `4040` to mitigate conflicting with other client applications you may be running.

 Visit [`http://localhost:4040/`](http://localhost:4040/) to access the starter application.
-## Set up the Demo API -  The Following is optional
+## Set up the Demo API -  The Following is optional and was not setup for this Demo

 You can set up this Express demo server to test making secure API calls from your React application.